Food & Beverage Non Toxic Shopping Guide

 • Pickles

-• Carrots or Grape tomatoes (can add a sauce like a ranch dipping sauce)
+• Carrots or Grape tomatoes (can add a sauce like a ranch dipping sauce or hummus)

 • Cottage cheese with cherry tomatoes and fresh herbs

-• Cottage cheese with fruits and honey or maple syrup
+• Cottage cheese with fruits, nuts, and honey or maple syrup

 Clean Eating Recipe Books